-FlatCAM pratical tutorial: contour – Part 5
+FlatCAM practical tutorial: contour – Part 5

-In the previous version of FlatCAM you could not follow a specified profile, but in this new version this problem is avoided and you can cut a non linear border, like an Arduino shield.
+In the previous version of FlatCAM, you could not follow a specified profile, but in this new version, this problem is avoided, and you can cut a non-linear border, like an Arduino shield.

 Cut a normal border